mwmaleks/node-openssl-p12/README.md

 are to sign your client certificates.
 If you use the certificate signed by some third party use `server.key` and `server.crt`

-Perform these commands in `ssl` folde.
+Perform these commands in `ssl` folder.

 ```
 $ mkdir db